-- The transport system, in its entirety, should benefit all segments of society, independent of the transport mode; - Legal, Institutional and Regulatory reform shall precede capital expenditure to ensure that investments are sustainable and achieve their envisaged return for society; - The population of Moldova has a right to expect the provision of adequate infrastructure, regardless of their location in the country; - Maintenance of existing infrastructure has priority over new infrastructure investments; - Wherever possible, long-distance travel shall be routed to avoid build up areas; - Transport safety, across all modes shall be improved so as to meet at least the level of the EU NMS3 by 2022 and EU 27 by 2032; - There shall be a balance between environmental protection and economic development.
-Though important, protection of the environment shall not impede economic development; - Infrastructure projects shall be subject to environmental legislation in force; - Land use and use of infrastructure are interlinked and it shall be ensured that current and future legislation limiting land use in the vicinity of infrastructure is adhered to4; - Each transport mode shall pay its fair share of the costs incurred in development and operation; - Where costs cannot, or cannot easily be recovered from users, investment decisions should consider the cost for society of infrastructure over the entire lifecycle of the asset (construction, operating and maintenance cost); - It is of strategic importance for Moldova to maintain direct access to international waters, by developing Giurgiulesti port and ensuring its connection to the central development corridor5: - The Moldovan transport network shall be connected to international transport corridors so as to facilitate cross border trade: - The Government shall concentrate on its role as a facilitator for the private sector by providing an adequate legal and institutional framework, carrying out its regulatory tasks, ensuring enforcement of the law; - Regulatory bodies shall be funded by the state to ensure that enforcement is not hampered by potential financial interest.
+- The transport system, in its entirety, should benefit all segments of society, independent of the transport mode; - Legal, Institutional and Regulatory reform shall precede capital expenditure to ensure that investments are sustainable and achieve their envisaged return for society; - The population of Moldova has a right to expect the provision of adequate infrastructure, regardless of their location in the country; - Maintenance of existing infrastructure has priority over new infrastructure investments; - Wherever possible, long-distance travel shall be routed to avoid build up areas; - Transport safety, across all modes shall be improved so as to meet at least the level of the EU NMS by 2022 and EU 27 by 2032; - There shall be a balance between environmental protection and economic development.
+Though important, protection of the environment shall not impede economic development; - Infrastructure projects shall be subject to environmental legislation in force; - Land use and use of infrastructure are interlinked and it shall be ensured that current and future legislation limiting land use in the vicinity of infrastructure is adhered to; - Each transport mode shall pay its fair share of the costs incurred in development and operation; - Where costs cannot, or cannot easily be recovered from users, investment decisions should consider the cost for society of infrastructure over the entire lifecycle of the asset (construction, operating and maintenance cost); - It is of strategic importance for Moldova to maintain direct access to international waters, by developing Giurgiulesti port and ensuring its connection to the central development corridor; - The Moldovan transport network shall be connected to international transport corridors so as to facilitate cross border trade; - The Government shall concentrate on its role as a facilitator for the private sector by providing an adequate legal and institutional framework, carrying out its regulatory tasks, ensuring enforcement of the law; - Regulatory bodies shall be funded by the state to ensure that enforcement is not hampered by potential financial interest.

-3 New Member states (of the EU).
+&lt;sup>3 New Member states (of the EU).

-4 This for example relates to the land use and access restriction that apply to different classes of roads.
+&lt;sup>4 This for example relates to the land use and access restriction that apply to different classes of roads.
 These are currently in place but are not enforced.
 This creates unsafe situations and undermines the concept of road classifications.
 Another example is the need to restrict construction in the vicinity of airports to avoid excessive cost of meeting the EU noise directives related to airports.
 Unrestricted construction now may limit airport development in the future, forcing large investments to mitigate the nuisance.
+The Central Development Corridor is defined as the region between Chisinau and Balti including a small circle around Chisinau.